 Note, that modifying an edge resets the TTL for that edge.
 Also note, that the TTL of an edge label can be modified but it might take some time for this change to propagate to all running JanusGraph instances which means that two different TTLs can be temporarily in use for the same label.

 Property TTL is very similar to edge TTL and defined on a per-property key basis, meaning that all properties of that key have the same time-to-live.
 Note that the backend must support cell level TTL.
-Currently only Cassandra supports this.
+Currently only Cassandra and HBase support this.

 mgmt = graph.openManagement() sensor = mgmt.makePropertyKey('sensor').cardinality(Cardinality.LIST).dataType(Double.class).make() mgmt.setTTL(sensor, Duration.ofDays(21)) mgmt.commit()